 The broker operates two branches in mainland Europe with Pepperstone GmbH being the local German entity that is BaFin regulated.
 151148 is the licence number of the German regulation.
-The Cyprus regulated entity is Peppertone EU Limited.
-Founded in 2019, the entity received their CySEC licence in 2020.
+The Cyprus regulated entity is Pepperstone EU Limited.
+Founded in 2019, the entity received its CySEC licence in 2020.
 The Cyprus Securities and Exchange Commission License number is 388/20

 Both regulators enforce ESMA guidelines of 30:1 leverage caps for major fx pairs, as in FCA jurisdiction, yet cryptos are available.